TheSilvered/nest/docs/c_api/c_api-interpreter.md

 - `func`: the function to execute
 - `idx`: the instruction index from which to start the execution of the body
 - `vars`: the local variable table
-- `globals`: the global variable table, it may be NULL, in which case it is determined automatically
+- `globals`: the global variable table, it may be `NULL`, in which case it is determined automatically

 **Returns:**

-The result of the function or NULL on failure.
-The error may not be set.
+The result of the function or `NULL` on failure.
+The error is set internally and must not be set by the caller.

 ---